Key Takeaways:

 - Testing standards vary: Some states use Total THC (including THCA) in their compliance testing, which could render products illegal.

 - Intended use: Even federally compliant products may be reclassified based on how they’re used.
-Smoking high-THCA flower could invite legal challenges in certain states.
+Smoking high-THCA flowers could invite legal challenges in certain states.

 Because the legality of THCA is complex and still evolving, legal counsel or regulatory guidance is strongly recommended for businesses involved in its production or sale.

-If you’re considering using or selling THCA, be sure to:
+If you are considering using or selling THCA, it is important to:

-- Review your state’s cannabis and hemp laws
+- Review your state’s cannabis and hemp regulations

 Frequently Asked Questions